athena255/ZzRotPortal/README.md

 # ZzRotPortal
-Simple RAT in Windows with LL keylogger
+Simple RAT with LL keylogger

 It spawns a process and posts all of STDOUT over HTTPS and pipes HTTPS responses into STDIN.
 It also starts a keylogger.
 Keylogger will save all English language characters.